 Construction work

-Projects on a certain sector of the castle are often part of larger-scale campaigns, such as the restoration of the facades on the ‘lake’ side of the castle from 2013 to 2025.
-Annual thematic campaigns allow for routine maintenance (roofs), inventory-related checks (wood, painted decorations), or more specific projects (improving safety railings, overhauling lighting systems, minor strengthening of masonry).
+Sectoral projects are often part of larger-scale campaigns, such as the restoration of the château’s lakefront facades between 2013 and 2025.
+Annual thematic campaigns enable routine maintenance work (roofing), inventory-related checks (wood, painted decor), or specific projects (improving railings, lighting reform, one-off consolidation of masonry).

 Since Chillon is open to the public almost every day of the year, a delicate (yet interesting) balance must be struck between construction projects and tourist activities.